 However, I also very much like lightly spiced vegetables baked in a little bit of very good olive oil with lots of garlic.
 Or my favorite pumpkin soup with parsnip, Curcuma, and freshly grated ginger.
 My mouth starts watering when I write this down.
 I can go on endlessly about all the types of food I like for their taste.

 For many years now we only eat organic food and most of it is fresh.
 We buy it at specialized shops or at a marketplace.
 In our kitchen garden, we try to grow some organic food as well.
 The herbs are okay, yet the rest is still a try-out.

 The advantage of growing our own food is that we started to understand how difficult it is to produce organic food.
 This made us even more respect the farmers that grow the organic food we eat every day.
 And it made us aware of the benefits of reducing food waste.

 To produce organic food is a very complex matter.
-The bureaucracy surrounding the production, handling and distribution drives up the prices of organic food.
-This and the effort it takes to grow organic food incites us to use as many of the food we buy as possible.
+The bureaucracy surrounding the production, handling, and distribution drives up the prices of organic food.
+This and the effort it takes to grow organic food incites us to use as much of the food we buy as possible.

 And this is also why our kitchen garden is important.
 We compost the residue of the foods we prepare.
 Such as the skin of the fruits we eat.
 The compost is used to fertilize the kitchen garden.
 Composting is a genuine way to enjoy the benefits of reducing food waste.